Nodal Hybrid Neural Solvers for Parametric PDE Systems: Convergence Analysis

-To demonstrate the theoretical robustness of the proposed method, we analyze the error propagation of the hybrid iteration involving the weighted Block Jacobi smoother $\mathcal{B}$ and the neural operator $\mathcal{H}$.
-The error propagation operator for one complete cycle is
+To theoretically justify the effectiveness of the proposed hybrid iterative method, we analyze the error propagation properties of the hybrid iteration Eq.~\eqref{eq:hybrid}, which consists of a weighted block Jacobi smoothing operator $\cu{B}$ and a neural correction operator $\mathcal{H}$.
+The error propagation operator corresponding to one full iteration reads

-Our analysis employs the energy norm $\|\cdot\|_a$.
-As established by Korn's inequality, this norm is equivalent to the $H^1$ norm, ensuring that the derived convergence rates are mesh-independent.
-We introduce an orthogonal decomposition of the space with respect to the energy inner product